 The Worcester World Affairs Council

 The Worcester Council is one of more than 95 councils which are spread across the United States.
 Neither the WWAC nor the WACA have any political affinity.
-They are not PAC-groups, and members have widely varying points of view in the political spectrum.
-Members include academics, professionals and business people, all of whom share a desire to gain a greater understanding of global issues, and to discuss international relations with well informed individuals.
+They are not PAC-groups, and members have widely varying points of view along the political spectrum.
+Members include academics, professionals and business people, all of whom share a desire to gain a greater understanding of global issues, and to discuss international relations with well-informed individuals.